ecmwf/IonBeam/data-sources/sensor_community/README.md

 # sensor_community

-Data source for sensor.community, the open network of citizen-run air-quality and weather sensors.
-It runs two paths at once: a continuous poll of the live API dump (the last ~5 minutes of measurements, regenerated every minute), with measurement ids remembered until past the dump's lookback so a failed poll retries them; and a trigger-driven crawl of the daily CSV archive for backfilling historical windows.
+Data source for sensor.community, the open network of citizen-operated air-quality and weather sensors.
+The source uses separate paths for current and historical observations.

+The live path polls an API dump containing approximately five minutes of measurements, regenerated each minute.
+It retains measurement identifiers for the duration of that lookback period so a failed poll can be retried without duplicating observations.
+The archive path responds to scheduled triggers and reads daily CSV files to backfill historical windows.

 Run it with `uv run sensor-community -c config.yaml` (see `config.example.yaml`).
 The archive crawl is driven by a `scheduler.windows` entry in the core config; the live poll runs for the life of the process.